 EBRD Finance Summary

-A senior loan of up to EUR 80 million loan to Izmir Metropolitan Municipality.
+A senior loan of up to EUR 125 million to Izmir Metropolitan Municipality.
 The remainder of the project cost will be financed by the parallel lenders and the City's own budget contribution.

 Total Project Cost

 Key sources of additionality are financing structure, helping projects and clients achieve higher standards as well as knowledge, innovation and capacity building.

 The EBRD stands ready to help the company improve corporate governance, including the climate risk mitigation and higher environmental standards.
 The EBRD will provide expertise, innovation, knowledge and capabilities that are material to the timely realisation of the project's objectives.

 Categorised B (2014 ESP).
 The impacts and risks associated with the project are readily identified and can be managed through the implementation of the identified mitigation measures.
 The project has been subject to an environmental and social (E&S) appraisal carried out by independent consultants who also conducted audits on the implementation of E&S policies and management systems of both Izmir Metro (IM) responsible for metro operations and Izmir Metropolitan Municipality (IMM) as well as their current contractors responsible for construction of the ongoing metro project.

 The environmental and social due diligence ( ESDD) confirmed that the Client is generally on track in implementation and reporting of the Environmental and Social Action Plan (ESAP) requirements agreed for the ongoing metro project with some improvement areas remaining such as recording of all stakeholder engagement and social monitoring activities, all of which are included in the new ESAP.